-In addition to prescriptive requirements found in statutes and regulations, agencies function within an environment containing other sources of standards related to guidance availability.
+In addition to requirements contained in statutes and regulations, agencies confront other sources of standards related to guidance availability.
 Non-binding standards can be found in what might be thought of as guidance on guidance.
-Some such guidance emanates from the OMB and is generally applicable to all executive agencies, while other guidance derives from within agencies themselves when they have created their own agency-specific guidance on guidance.
+Some such guidance emanates from the OMB and applies to all executive agencies, while other guidance on guidance derives from within agencies themselves when they have created their own agency-specific guidance on guidance.

-1. Generally applicable guidance on guidance
+1. Generally Applicable Guidance on Guidance

-OMB's Bulletin on good guidance practices-already mentioned in Part I of this report-provides standards that call for making guidance documents publicly available.112 The Bulletin's purpose is "to ensure that guidance documents of Executive Branch departments and agencies
+OMB's Bulletin on good guidance practices-already mentioned in Part I of this report provides standards that call for making guidance documents publicly available.
+The Bulletin's purpose is "to ensure that guidance documents of Executive Branch departments and agencies are: developed with appropriate review and public participation, accessible and transparent to the public, of high quality, and not improperly treated as legally binding requirements."